-On March 14, 2023, the Company's board directors resovled that compensations to employees and directors in the amount of \$2,104 and \$701 were all paid in cash respectively.
-There are no differences between the amounts being paid and expenses being recorded in the 2022 financial reports.
+On March 14, 2023, the Company's board directors passed the resolution to pay remuneration of employees and directors in \$2,104 and \$701, respectively.
+There are no differences in the amounts stated as expenses in the 2022 financial reports.

-(17) Non-operating income and expenses
+(16) Non-operating income and expenses